Skip Navigation or Skip to Content

 Instructor: Louise Paré

 What is the journey of a Ukrainian woman refugee?
 What was the experience of growing up in Soviet Ukraine?
 What is the impact of the transition from communism to a free Ukraine on the life of a Ukrainian woman and her family?
-Becoming a refugee involves a change of identity, loss of status and economic stability, and a descent into another unknown world.
-Through the stories of six Ukrainian refugee women living in Ashland, these questions will be explored within the larger context of Ukrainian history, women’s spirituality, and the refugee experience as a path of spiritual transformation.
-The course will include lecture and discussion, ritual circles, reflective writing in response to the readings, local Ukrainian women speaker presentations (videos), and out-of-class readings.
+Becoming a refugee involves a change of identity, loss of status and economic stability, and a descent into an unknown world.
+Through sharing the stories of six Ukrainian refugee women living in Ashland, these questions will be explored within the larger context of Ukrainian history, women’s spirituality and the refugee experience as a path of spiritual transformation.
+The course will include lecture and discussion, ritual circles, reflective writing in response to the readings, local Ukrainian women speaker presentations (videos) and out-of-class readings.

-NOTE: Required Text: “Displaced: The Ukrainian Refugee Experience” by Tamar Jacoby.
-Independently published (Sept.
-9, 2022).
+NOTE: Required Text: “Displaced: The Ukrainian Refugee Experience” by Tamar Jacoby, independently published (Sept.
+9, 2022)

-- Beginning Guitar: Chords – In-Person
+• Beginning Blues Harmonica – In-Person

-Item Number: W25LIFE104
+• Item Number: S25ARTS150M

-Dates: 1/7/2025 - 2/11/2025
+Dates: 4/1/2025 - 5/13/2025

 Times: 9:00 AM - 10:30 AM